- Default Networks

 To create a local network, you'll need to enter:

-- A VLAN ID (If you are creating a virtual network)
+- A VLAN ID.
+Only if you are creating a virtual network.

 - Ethernet port(s).
 If you select more than one port, they will be bridged automatically.

 - Network settings.
 Firewalla fills the network settings for you.
-You can tap the blue "Smart Fill" button to generate a new one, or manually edit them as per your preference.
+You can tap the blue "Suprise Me" button to generate a new one, or manually edit them as per your preference.

 After the network is created, you can connect your devices to the ports with ethernet cables, or through a wireless access point or a router that has been set to Bridge Mode/ AP Mode.